Tayside

 • Speedwell Bar 165-167 Perth Road Dundee DD2 1AS Telephone(01382) 667783

-Built in 1903 for James Speed but known as Mennie's, after the family who ran it for more than 50 years.
-The L-shaped bar is divided by a part-glazed screen and has a magnificent mahogany gantry and counter, dado panelled walls and an anaglypta Jacobean ceiling.
+Built in 1903 for James Speed, this pub is better known locally as Mennie's after the family who ran it for more than fifty years.
+The L-shaped bar is divided by a part-glazed screen and has a magnificent mahogany gantry and counter, dado-panelled walls and an anaglypta Jacobean ceiling.
 There are two sitting rooms, separated by a glass screen.
-Usually 3 ales on offer, sourced from a wide variety of breweries, one very local, many from elsewhere in Scotland, or from all over England. plus a selection of bottled Belgian beers.
-150 malt whiskies served in 35ml measures.
-Tayside's Pub Of The Year regularly; Scottish Pub of the Year 2023 Runner Up.
-10% CAMRA Discount to members.

 • Star & Garter 42 Union Street Dundee DD1 4BE Telephone(01382) 221366

-Dating from 1874, this is a fine traditionally furnished pub with long bar, green leather seating, fine gantry, and decorative glass panels to the rear, surely not changed much for many decades, and befitting its Grade B listed building status.
-Draught ales from two handpulls, with local MòR Beers usually included.
+Dating from 1874, this is a fine traditionally furnished pub with long bar, green leather seating, fine gantry, and decorative glass panels to the rear, surely not changed much for many decades, and befitting its listed building status.
+Cask ales from two handpulls, usually Scottish sourced, with local Seventy One Brewing or MòR Beers often included.

 At the far end, the Whisky Saloon opened in July 2024, featuring over 300 whiskies - still available as a venue for meetings, and other times as a snug lounge.